JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

    - {% include hoverImage.html text="Image" image="characterImages/brade.jpg" %}

 ### The Brethren of Rhalagai
-Not much is known of the Brethren at this time, other than that they appear to be working with the Dark Circle
+An organization of Shifters who appear to be able to shit into lycanthropic forms at will.
+Worshippers of the old god Rhalagai, and apparently hailing from the Rotwood, not much is known of the Brethren at this time, other than that they appear to be working with the Dark Circle.
  - **Vesmir** A male shifter of the Brethren, with greased hair and dark beady eyes.
 His voice resonates with itself, both low and whispery, and high and screechy
     - Known to be a bat lycanthrope (a werebat)
     - {% include hoverImage.html text="Image" image="characterImages/vesmir.jpg" %}
  - **Grupet** A wererat, who spends his time half-shifted in the sewers of Talonstone, spying for the Brethren's Chief.
+     - {% include hoverImage.html text="Image" image="characterImages/wererat.jpg" %}
+ - **Fernir and Fenrir** A pair of twin werewolves, hotheaded and fierce.
+    - Fenrir was killed at the battle to destroy the supplies at the Talonstone barracks by a ballista
+    - {% include hoverImage.html text="Fenrir" image="characterImages/fernir.jpg" %}
+    - {% include hoverImage.html text="Fernir" image="characterImages/fenrir.jpg" %}
+ - **Mirvena** A werepanther, able to move easily and unseen through the night.
+She prefers to remain hidden, and watch her prey unseen
+    - {% include hoverImage.html text="Image" image="characterImages/mirvena.jpg" %}
+ - **Tusk** A were-warthog, who seems to maintain his lycanthropic form at all times, and stays close to Rengar's side
+    - {% include hoverImage.html text="Image" image="characterImages/tusk.jpg" %}
+ - **Rengar** The Chieftain of the Brethren of Rhalagai.
+A massive, muscular man who seems to command the respect of all of the Brethren
+    - Communicates with the party through magical dream-cathcer-like amulets of this own creations
+    - {% include hoverImage.html text="Image" image="characterImages/rengar.png" %}

 ## Enemy NPCs